GUDHI/gudhi-devel/src/python/doc/installation.rst

 ========================

 These third party dependencies are detected by `CMake <https://www.cmake.org/>`_.
-They have to be installed before to perform the :ref:`GUDHI Python module compilation`.
+They have to be installed before performing the :ref:`GUDHI Python module compilation`.

 CGAL
 ----